 Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

-or more commonly PEC Zwolle is a professional football club from the historic
+or more commonly PEC Zwolle, is a professional football club from the historic

-east from Amsterdam is one of the oldest in the country.
+city of Zwolle in the Netherlands.
+The city located seventy-five miles northeast of Amsterdam is one of the oldest in the country.

-since the clubs Prins Hendrik, formed in 1906, and Ende Desespereert Nimmer
+PEC’s history is complicated and interesting since the clubs Prins Hendrik, formed in 1906, and Ende Desespereert Nimmer

-PEC became the club of the middle-class community and became rivals to ZAC who represented the high society since their formation in 1893.
 Zwolsche Boys arrived on the scene in 1918 to give the working class a club to support.
 All three clubs played on grounds a small walking distance apart and played each other regularly.
+In 1923, PEC moved into Sportpark De Vrolijkheid and signed the entire Zwolsche Boys forward line before reaching the KNVB Cup Final in 1927-28, where they were defeated 2-0 by Racing Club Heemstede.

-In 1935 the
+In 1935, the

 club exchanged grounds with Zwolsche Boys, with PEC heading to Oosterenkstadion

-which offered the club the opportunity to join the professional set up.
+at Gemeentelijk Sportpark.
+PEC became regional Tweede Klasse champions in 1954-55, which offered the club the opportunity to join the professional set-up.
 Under

-coach Jan van Asten, Zwolle were given a place in the second tier Eerste Klasse
+coach Jan van Asten, Zwolle were given a place in the second-tier Eerste Klasse

 A.